 A tour of the library and introduction to the resources (print and electronic) for new chambers staff.

-The library offers an interlibrary loan service for materials not held in the collection.
-The library has access to Libraries Australia, the National Library's database of library holdings in Australia.
-Standard interlibrary loan charges apply for this service.
+The library no longer has access to Libraries Australia, the National Library's database of library holdings in Australia.